 Paying for College

-Estimate your total cost to attend Iona College, or find out more about our scholarships and the financial aid process.
+Estimate your total cost to attend Iona University, or find out more about our scholarships and the financial aid process.

 Iona At A Glance